-It’s Wednesday 24th of April and that can only mean one thing... you get to crank up the volume on the Santa Radio app guilt free!
+It’s Wednesday 20th of November and that can only mean one thing... you get to crank up the volume on the Santa Radio app guilt free!
 In October, we compiled a Top Songs list for Santa Radio.
 The top 10 of that list is set below with some interesting/funny facts about each one.

 On 3rd December 1984, Wham’s ‘Last Christmas’ was released as a charity single with proceeds going to famine relief in Ethiopia.
 Aside from ‘Do they know it’s Christmas, it is the biggest selling Christmas song in the UK.
 Numerous artists have covered this song, from Coldplay to Kylie Minogue.